Deep tree-ensembles for multi-output prediction: Introduction

 Apart from its blatant success, deep neural networks may also present some drawbacks.
 In most of the scenarios, the training consists of tuning a massive number of parameters which demands considerably large training datasets.
 This often leads to an extreme computational complexity.
 In addition, deep neural networks often fail to meet high prediction performance when it comes to small scale datasets, which are still mainstream in many application domains.
 For instance, studies that follow participants over time (e.g. patients in the context of clinical studies) typically have a limited number (often in the range of a few hundreds) of subjects.

 In typical supervised learning, a prediction function is formed on a training set of instances in order to predict a target value \cite{Witten2011}.
 Each instance is represented by a feature vector and associated with a target, which can be categorical (classification) or numerical (regression).
 Single target prediction tasks adopt the assumption that an instance is associated with a single output variable.
 However, this assumption does not hold in many real-world problems, as instances may belong to more than one class at the same time.
 For example, an article can be associated with multiple topics simultaneously.
 Multi-output prediction models that learn to predict multiple output variables at the same time are of high importance in this setting.
 Multi-output prediction, which is also denoted as multi-target prediction \cite{waegeman2019}, is a generalization of multi-target regression and multi-target classification.
 Multi-label classification can be considered as a special case of multi-target regression (or classification) with only two numerical values (classes) for each target (0 or 1) \cite{tsoumakas2010}.
 Nowadays, due to the increasing volume and complexity of the stored data, multi-output prediction methods draw growing attention.
 Such approaches boost prediction performance, exploiting the structure of the target space, while being computationally efficient.
-In this direction, here we focus on multi-output prediction tasks.
-In particular, we tackle the bottlenecks from deep neural networks by proposing a novel deep tree-ensemble method, where tree-ensembles are built in multiple layers following a deep learning architecture.
-Our work is motivated by the deep forest approach proposed by Zhou \& Feng \cite{zhou2017}, where the model also consists of several layers.
-In each layer of \cite{zhou2017}, a random forest \cite{breiman2001} model outputs a class probability vector which is then used to extend the original input feature set.
-Different from \cite{zhou2017}, in our approach we include a tree-based representation learning step in every layer extending the original input space with low-dimensional tree-embeddings.
-More specifically, instead of simply using the predictions of the previous layer as extra attributes for the next one, we learn a high dimensional representation based on the decision paths of the trees in the tree-ensemble collection.
-Next, we project these high dimensional and sparse vectors to a low-dimensional space, yielding compact tree-embeddings which we use to extend the input feature set.